 We encourage other valued members of the community to work with us to provide advice and support to the children with due regard to health education.
-In particular, our school Chaplain and members of the Local Health Authority, such as the school nurse and other health professionals, give us valuable support with our relationship education programme.
+In particular, members of the Local Health Authority, such as the school nurse and other health professionals, give us valuable support with our relationship education programme.
 The school will make every effort to ensure visitors, materials and content is consistent with the teaching of the Catholic Church.